jerabaul29/strong_raspberry_pi_setup_hardening_robustifying/README.md

 - if you want you can test using a fork bomb: ```sudo bash -c ':(){ :|:& };:'```

 - If some specific services go down and cause trouble, it is possible to reboot with the watchdog then too by adding these to the watchdog conf.
-For example, if the eth0 or wlan0 interface tends to go down, can do something like:
+For example, if the eth0 or wlan0 interface tends to go down, can do something like NOTE!! this seems to not be working at present, keeps rebooting, see https://github.com/RPi-Distro/repo/issues/237 ):

 ```
 sudo su